sankalpsrv/Schematise/README.md

 [x] Make a draft version of the app for review at the Hackday which will work on a representative set and generate compliances in Markdown/Text format.

+[] Find a teammember before 15th.

+[] Update project page on hasgeek continuously.

+[] Identify the correct chunking strategy for RAG.
+Share approaches as notebook.

 [] Test different LLMs described in the section above for their accuracy.
 Share results in separate folder as Jupyter Notebooks.

+[] Upload the models as fine-tuned models once satisfactory performance is achieved.

-[] Work on representing knowledge graphs, and identify further Natural Language Processing tasks.
+~Work on representing knowledge graphs, and identify further Natural Language Processing tasks.~

 [] Identify a way to benchmark or validate the performance of an LLM.